Ameni-Hajji/MazeRunner/README.md

 # MazeRunner
-Maze Runner is a collaborative processing game made for my final project in Introduction to Computer Science.
+Maze Runner is a collaborative Processing game made for my final project in Introduction to Computer Science.